aiqbal34/GitGud/README.md

 # Final Project Submission

+## Overveiw
+GitGud is an iOS app that allows users interested in collaborating on CS projects to create profiles, view others’ skills and experience, and connect based on project requirements.
+It also includes a feature to analyze project descriptions using AI and suggest a tailored team with the necessary skills needed to build the project.

 ## Code Layout
 The application begins with a login view if the user is not logged in.
 Alternatively, if the user doesn't have an account, they are directed to the registration process.
 This process is part of the RegLoginFlow.